awslabs/ec2-spot-workshops/content/monte-carlo-on-ec2-spot-fleet/_index.md

 ## Overview
 The goal of this workshop is not to become financial gurus.
 I doubt we'll be rich at the end, but hopefully we'll have learned different ways to build batch processing pipelines using AWS services and save up to 90% using [EC2 Spot Fleets](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet.html).

 These labs are designed to be completed in sequence.
 If you are reading this at a live AWS event, the workshop attendants will give you a high level run down of the labs.
 Then it's up to you to follow the instructions below to complete the labs.
-Don't worry if you're embarking on this journey in the comfort of your office or home - presentation materials can be found in [this presentation](presentations/CMP316.pdf).
+Don't worry if you're embarking on this journey in the comfort of your office or home, this site contains all the materials for you'll need to complete this workshop.
 {{% children showhidden="false" %}}

 {{% notice info %}}